skyfrk/hackthewood-berlin-2019/article/blog_article_3_en.md

 Inside the value of the `msg` key we can find the actual item data message as JSON object.
 Here we're looking for messages with their `k` (key) being the previously configured `SrcKey`.
 The value we're forwarding hides behind the `v` key.
 Once again to keep things simple this is only a string (`motiondetected`) but it could be any complex event object when serialized as JSON object for example.

+Below you can see a simplified version of our event hub processor Azure Function:

 ```csharp
 [FunctionName("EventHubProcessorFunction")]
 public static async void Run([IoTHubTrigger("ifttt", Connection = "EventHubConnection")]EventData message, Microsoft.Azure.WebJobs.ExecutionContext context,